massimotisi/massimotisi.github.io/community.md

 order: 4
 ---

-I have served as co-organizer and reviewer for the following venues.
+I have served (or will serve) as co-organizer and reviewer for the following venues.

+# 2017

+* **Organizer**
+  * Workshop on Scalable Model-Driven Engineering (BigMDE)
+  * Project Showcase at Software Technologies: Applications and Foundations (STAF)

 # 2016